iharp-institute/CMAD-Advancing-Understanding-of-Geospatial-Clusters-of-Anomalous-Melt-Events-in-Sea-Ice-Extent/README.md

 ## Convolution Matrix Anomaly Detection (CMAD)

-Traditional statistical analyses struggle to reveal the spatial and temporal clusters of anomalous events that contribute significantly to sea ice loss.
+Traditional models analyses struggle to reveal the spatial and temporal clusters of anomalous events that contribute significantly to sea ice loss.
 To overcome this limitation, we introduce a novel method called **Convolution Matrix Anomaly Detection (CMAD)**.

 ### Key Features of CMAD: